 The nuclear blasts over Hiroshima and Nagasaki, Japan were extraordinarily powerful explosions.
 Their combined power yielded an equivalent of about 36,000 tons of TNT.
-But modern nukes are something else.
+But how powerful are modern nukes?
+They are something else.

 Only sixteen years later, the Soviets designed a bomb 3,000 times more powerful at 100,000,000 tons of TNT.
 Fearing devastation beyond control, they toned it down a bit and tested the bomb at 50,000,000 of TNT.
 Till this day, the "Tsar Bomba"is the largest man-made explosion, ever.